manamios/BallChallenge.github.io/README.md

 ## Discription

-This is an excersize MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN week2
+This is an excursize MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN week2

 Using HTML, JavaScript